About The Author

 I love traveling, DIY projects and refinishing furniture, yoga, cooking, reading, movies, Texas Aggie football, Chicago Cubs baseball, golf, and gymnastics.
 That is quite the laundry list of interests for someone with such limited free time and as such I get around to each of them approximately once per year.

 I’m married to this guy, he’s really handsome and incredible.
 He’s also a bit of a nerd, so we go well together.
 To top that off, he happens to be a really wonderful photographer.
-He gracefully puts up with my manic tendencies, does the laundry more often than not, makes sure our utilities don’t get turned off, and on average completes 499 of the 500 things on our weekly to-do list.
+He gracefully puts up with my manic tendencies, does the grocery shopping more often than not, makes sure our utilities don’t get turned off, and on average completes 499 of the 500 things on our weekly to-do list.
 He’s basically a saint.
 I’m pretty sure anyone who can look this good and be this smart all the while putting up with myself and our circus of a family automatically gains entry into the promised land.

 Speaking of circus, while we do not have an elephant, we do have some